yuejoyceliu/yueliu96.github.io/source/_posts/Out-of-Field-Proposal.md

 #### $3_{10}$-helix

 A $3_{10}$ helix is a type of secondary structure found in proteins and polypeptides.
-Of the numerous protein secondary structures present, it is the 4th most common type observed; following $\alpha$-helices, $\beta$-sheeots and reverse turns. $3_{10}$ helices constitute nearly 10%-15% of all helices in protein secondary structures, and are typically observed as extensions of $\alpha$-helices fond at either their N- or C- termini.
+Of the numerous protein secondary structures present, it is the 4th most common type observed; following $\alpha$-helices, $\beta$-sheets and reverse turns. $3_{10}$ helices constitute nearly 10%-15% of all helices in protein secondary structures, and are typically observed as extensions of $\alpha$-helices fond at either their N- or C- termini.

 #### alamethicin